 The fact I got really deep into computers is something I owe to my parents.
 They worked hard enough to afford buying an Atari 65XE in early 1990s and my first desktop PC in 1998.

-I kept doing that even though my parents at some point thought I was wasting my time.
+I kept exploring creative ways of using my computer even though my parents at some point thought I was wasting my time.
 I never got a degree in IT and it wasn’t immediately obvious I’d ever get into this industry at all.
 I never googled ‘how to get a job in IT’ or had anyone mentoring me.
 The awareness that I could someday be paid for what I had been doing for fun came much, much later.

 My personal story is much longer and it may be difficult to replicate step-by-step in the 2020s.
 But the general idea didn’t age that much: invest time and effort to learn technical skills, look for opportunities and try to maximize your odds of success.
 Rinse and repeat until you succeed.